 Someone yells, “Heresy, Abomination, Blasphemy” at the back of the crowd.

 I look up and see a small group of adults.
-I instantly know they’re haters.
-I’m not going to allow them to destroy the good feelings.
+I instantly sense that they are haters.
+I am not going to allow them to destroy the good feelings.
 We turn up the amps and play the song through again.
 When we finish, I ask, “Why don’t you adults come up and tell us why you don’t like us singing a traditional hymn to this girl?”

 They push aside the kids, standing in front of us.
 I hope that the happy faces and nice feelings will calm them down.
 Hate easily wins out.
-At least Jack and I are as tall as them as they tower over the pre-teens.
+At least Jack and I are as tall as they are, as they tower over the pre-teens.

 “You’re corrupting these children’s morals,” one of the haters says.

 “We sing hymns because they need to feel love in their life.”